 Admission requirements and information

 In the Faculty of Environmental Design, we are committed to research and teaching that prepares architects for the future through responsive architecture, generative design, digital fabrication and integrated techniques - to be critical thinkers who engage with emerging forms of design practice in an increasingly interconnected design environment.

-Jason S. J., MArch — Associate Professor, Digital Design
+Jason S. Johnson, MArch — Associate Professor, Digital Design

 Interested in learning more?